tudelft3d/geo2020/rules/index.md

 - [template P5](../templates/#p4p5)
 - [rubric for marking the final thesis](../rubric/)
 - [submit a rebuttal/corrections document with your thesis](https://3d.bk.tudelft.nl/courses/geo2020/tips/#with-the-p5-thesis-submit-a-rebuttalcorrections-document)
-- you must submit your final thesis to all members of the committee (chairperson + both supervisors + co-reader) one week before your P5 (and CC `afstuderen-bk@tudelft.nl`); you should include the co-reader, even though that person is not required to attend the P5.
+- you must submit your final thesis to all members of the committee (chairperson + both supervisors + co-reader) one week before your P5; you should include the co-reader, even though that person is not required to attend the P5.
 - maximum 1 day after the P5, you have to upload your final thesis to the TU Delft repository, and please [follow these rules](https://3d.bk.tudelft.nl/courses/geo2020/faq/#how-to-upload-your-final-thesis-to-the-tud-repository)